lpewton/stock-controller/README.md

 I would like to thank the shop manager for allowing me to use the buisness as a test for my learning carreer and for taking the time to meet with me when we did.

+Finally, I would also like to thank my tutor, Martina Terlevic, and the Code Institute tutor assistants for helping me through the tough times while developing the app.

+### Disclaimer:
 Please bear in mind that, as per petition of the manager to mantain the privacy of their recipes, they are all missing one or two ingredients, so please do not try making them at home.

-Finally, I would also like to thank my tutor, Martina Terlevic, and the Code Institute tutor assistants for helping me through the tough times while developing the app.